Tempane District

 Tempane District is one of the fifteen districts in Upper East Region, Ghana.
 Originally it was formerly part of the then-larger Garu-Tempane District in 2004, until the southeast part of the district was split off to create Tempane District on 15 February 2018; thus the remaining part has been renamed as Garu District.
 The district assembly is located in the eastern part of Upper East Region and has Tempane as its capital town.

+Like many districts in the Upper East Region, agriculture likely plays a significant role in the local economy.
+Many residents are engaged in subsistence farming and petty trading.